unChaz/sci-fi-5e/docs/rules/feats.md

 #### MARTIAL ADEPT
 You have martial training that allows you to perform special combat maneuvers.
 You gain the following benefits:
-- You learn two maneuvers of your choice from among those available to the Battle Master archetype in the soldier class.
+- You learn two soldier maneuvers of your choice from among those available to the Battle Master archetype in the soldier class.
 If a maneuver you use requires your target to make a saving throw to resist the maneuver's effects, the saving throw DC equals 8 + your proficiency bonus + your Physique or Dexterity modifier (your choice).
 - If you already have superiority dice, you gain one m ore; otherwise, you have one superiority die, which is a d6.
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

 #### MEDIUM ARMOR MASTER